-CBD oil has had a recent surge in popularity thanks to anecdotal stories in the media and it is purported to being helpful for an array of different conditions.
-CBD oil for epilepsy and arthritis are just two of the many illnesses which people take cannabidiol for.
+Thanks to anecdotal stories in the media CBD oil had a recent surge in popularity as a remedy for Depression.
 Headlines that consistently pop up are – “CBD has cured my depression” or “I no longer suffer anxiety since taking CBD”.

 These anecdotal stories are one thing, but is there any scientific study to quantify the claims made?